icerockdev/moko-mvvm/README.md

     }
 }
 ```
-`EventsDispatcher` is special class that automatically remove observers by lifecycle and buffer called
+`EventsDispatcher` is a special class that automatically removes observers from lifecycle and buffers input
- events while listener not attached (on android side).
+ events while listener is not attached (on the Android side).
-#### android
+#### Android
 `EventsActivity.kt`:
 ```kotlin
 class EventsActivity : MvvmActivity<ActivityEventsBinding, EventsViewModel>(),